Thinking about purchasing a campervan or motorhome? Admiral gives you the low-down

 Features: Air Conditioning, Power Steering, Electric Mirrors

 Based on the Ford Transit Connect, this conversion by Wellhouse has extreme levels of versatility and customisation.
 With great storage and space facilities, it’s not designed to be an off-roading vehicle, but the hefty suspension can handle rougher terrain than basic city-based vans.

 Wellhouse convert a number of campervans of this nature, which can all be found on their website, including a standard base price, with the choice of optional extras such as black alloy wheels and a diesel engine.

 With a variety of models available from Wellhouse, it’s best to double check to see if your camper conversion is better suited to our Van Insurance or MultiCar policies.

 3) Knaus Sky Traveller 650 DG Superlight

 Features: Double dinette, six seats, under 3.5 tonnes, alcoves foldable (optional), swivelling cassette toilets, central power supply through service box

 Knaus describes this motor home as their “family residence” for when “your small adventurers want to explore the world”.
-Its Superlight body allows for a light and easy drive in comparison to some of its competitors.
-This vehicle boasts a spacious interior with a large double bed without sacrificing standing height.
-Use this tool to find a Knaus dealership near you and to find your best price.
-The Knaus Sky Traveller is covered by our Van Insurance policy.
+Its super light body allows for a light and easy drive in comparison to some of its competitors.
+The Sky Traveller boasts a spacious interior with a large double bed and doesn't sacrifice standing height.